damiensedgwick/napp/README.md

 Once these have both been added, we should be ready to deploy!

-Providing that I have not forgot anything, that should be all you need to do to get your nano app deployed on Fly.io with some persisted storage.

 6. Deploying your app

 If everything has been configured correctly, you should be able to run the following: